Inquant-e/putnam-2023/README.md

 I welcome any feedback or suggestions for improvement.
 Feel free to open an issue or pull request!

 ## Contact
-For any inquiries or further discussion, you can reach me at [ilovestem@proton.me](mailto:ilovestem@proton.me).
+For any inquiries or further discussion, you can reach me at [ilovestem@proton.me](mailto:ilovestem@proton.me) or on my discord @inquant.

 ## Other Projects
 As of publishing this, I do not have any other projects.
 However, I plan to post more content related to mathematics, sciences, and coding in the future.
 Stay tuned!